ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

 Does the class capture all of the useful behavior of the thing being modeled to be re-usable?

-> Irrespective any interview or Object orient discussion, you might have come across this question.
+> Irrespective of any interview or discussion on Object orient programming, you might have come across these question.
 > What is the difference between function and a method?
 > Why multiple inheritance is not allowed in JAVA?